-As of September 30, 2022, the Company's cash was concentrated at three financial institutions in the U.S., which potentially exposes the Company to credit risks.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash held at financial institutions, cash equivalents, investments and accounts receivable from customers.
+As of September 30, 2023, the Company's cash was concentrated at three financial institutions, which potentially exposes the Company to credit risks.
 However, the Company does not believe that there is significant risk of non-performance by the financial institutions.
 The Company also purchases commercial paper, government and government agency bonds, corporate bonds and certificates of deposit issued by highly rated corporations, financial institutions and governments and limits the amount of credit exposure to any one issuer.
 These amounts may at times exceed federally insured limits.
 The Company has not experienced any credit losses related to these financial instruments and does not believe to be exposed to any significant credit risk related to these instruments.